Tonight as I write this post, Mr. Nielson is opening

 To our family, it's more than just a tree-

-It's the experience of choosing the right one then cutting it down
+It's the experience of choosing the right one and then cutting it down

 and bringing it home.

-Does seeing Christmas trees on top of cars make you as happy as I do?
+Does seeing Christmas trees on top of cars make you as happy as I am?

 I love imagining families taking those trees home to decorate them.

-It's one of my favorite parts about Christmas!
+It's one of my favorite parts of Christmas!